BAMC Advanced Documentation

 save-as-html-exp "filename.html" |

-Saves the current page's HTML to a file with the specified name but
+Saves the current page's HTML to a file with the specified

-fit your needs.
+save-as-html doesn't fit your needs.

 |